hashkat/hashkat/docs/tutorial01.md

 Within the social network, connected agents receive signals (content) from each other, either in one direction only (Twitter) or bidirectionally (Facebook).
 For purpose of these tutorials, language appropriate to Twitter will be used.

-The goal of **#k@** is to simulate the growth of social networks and track how signals propagate through the network.
+The goal of **#k@** is to simulate the growth of social networks and track how signals propagate through them.

 #### What is **#k@**?